How to Fix CVE-2022-30190 vulnerability using Microsoft Intune

 • Run script in 64-bit PowerShell Host–> Yes

-• Assignments -> Assign your script to an Azure AD security Group and add your test devices to that group.
+• Assignments > Assign your script to an Entra Security Group and add your test devices.
 Once the testing is completed, push this Powershell script to all user’s devices.

 • Review + Add.